insights

 Get Your Free AssessmentGet Your Free Assessment

-Related reading: The Cognitive Load of Chaos: Why Managing Freelancers Is Costing You More Than You Think · How Do AI Avatars Handle Emotional Conversations?
+Related reading: The Cognitive Load of Chaos: Why Managing Freelancers Is Costing You More Than You Think.
+Also see How Do AI Avatars Handle Emotional Conversations?.
+Managing freelancers is costly.
+It takes a mental toll.
+AI avatars can handle emotional talks.
+They show promise in this area.

 Results shared by Through The Glass Creatives Global and its founders are not typical and are not a guarantee of your success.
 Ravve Jay Prevendido and Mherie Vic Palomo Prevendido are experienced business owners, and your results will vary depending on your industry, effort, application, experience, and market conditions.
 We do not guarantee that you will achieve specific outcomes by using our services.
 Consequently, your results may significantly vary.
 We do not give investment, tax, or other financial advice.
 Case studies and client experiences are mentioned for informational purposes only.
 The information contained within this website is the property of Through The Glass Creatives Global - FZCO.
 Any use of the images, content, or ideas expressed herein without the express written consent of Through The Glass Creatives Global FZCO is prohibited.
 Copyright © 2026 Through The Glass Creatives Global FZCO.
 All Rights Reserved.